olincollege/music-genres-over-time/README.md

 ## Unit Tests

-In order to run the unit tests first comment the line that says "uncomment this line for unit tests," then run `$pytest test_cases.py'
+In order to run the unit tests first comment the line that says "comment this line for unit tests," which is in the file 'collect_genre_data.py.'
+Then run `$pytest test_cases.py'.